apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Services
 ========
-:guilabel:`Services` groups the functionality to modify :term:`Delivery Service`\ s - for those users with the necessary permissions - or make Delivery Service Requests for such changes - for users without necessary permissions.
+:guilabel:`Services` groups the functionality to modify :term:`Delivery Services` - for those users with the necessary permissions - or make Delivery Service Requests for such changes - for users without necessary permissions.

 .. figure:: ./images/tp_menu_services.png